 The use of hand lines and the quality of materials is the difference between our crab trap and other crab traps.
 You will be using our folding crab traps long after you have thrown the others away.
 The development of hand lines with the "T Handle" is exclusive to Crab Max crab traps and used to deploy the trap effectively 100 feet from the crabbing dock or the sandy shore the first time you use them.

 Walking the walk and talking the talk with Crab Max crab traps.
 Click on Yaquina Bay, to view video of crabbing in Yaquina Bay.
-Click on More crabbing in Yaquina Bay to view Bill crabbing in Yaquina Bay and humanly killing Dungeness and red rock crabs.
+Click on More crabbing in Yaquina Bay to view Bill crabbing in Yaquina Bay and humanely killing Dungeness and red rock crabs.
 Click HERE to order the Crab Max Crab Traps.

 Click on the photograph to view a short video clip of the Dungeness crabs caught in Siletz Bay using Crab Max crab traps.

 In today's environment it is important to back and clean the crabs immediately after being caught during periods with elevated Marine Toxins.
-Generally Dungeness crabs are safe to eat up to 2 hours after death.
-But in Today's environment the crab's powerful gastric fluids containing marine toxins can penetrate the body meat in the crab's honeycomb cartilage.
+Generally Dungeness crabs are safe to eat up to 2 hours after death; but in Today's environment the crab's powerful gastric fluids containing marine toxins can penetrate the body meat in the crab's honeycomb cartilage.
 This problem is eliminated by cleaning the crab by backing it as soon as they are caught.
 Of course all of this is a moot point and unnecessary when the ocean water is free from marine toxins.
 Always check the Shellfish Hotline prior to crabbing or digging clams.
 The importance of the accuracy of the Shellfish Hotline cannot be overstated.
 The shipping and handling charge applies to the first crab trap ordered only.

 Pictured above avid crabber, Bill Lackner displays two of 14 large red rock crabs he caught crabbing off the Bay Street Pier in Yaquina Bay using a Crab Max folding crab traps with a surf rod.
 Bill caught lots of Dungeness crabs but they were either larger females or males that were 1/4 to 1/16 of an inch too short to keep.